 There are lots of things you can do to correct your hormone levels.
 Treatment will depend on what’s causing your hormones to be imbalanced in the first place.

-In some cases, you might need to work with your GP or a specialist to correct your hormones levels.
+In some cases, you might need to work with your GP or a specialist to correct your hormone levels.
 Treatment might include:

 - hormone replacement therapy